JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 2. Identify specific ways you can help them address those needs and challenges.
 3. Answer interview questions by telling them how you'll help them address their needs and challenges.

 Let's go back to the very beginning.
-The question we're considering is:
+The common interview question we're considering is:

 **"Why should we hire you?"**